mohammad-8056/EconomyLand/README.md

 - Updated for **PocketMine API 5**
 - Improved land protection system
 - Optimized performance and bug fixes
+- Support for other economy plugins.
+Can be configured in config.yml

 ## 🤝 Contribution
 Feel free to contribute by opening issues or pull requests on GitHub.